Mrs. Cop

+Mrs. Cop (Korean: 미세스 캅) is a 2015 South Korean drama series starring Kim Hee-ae, Kim Min-jong, Lee Da-hee, Son Ho-jun, Heo Jung-do and Lee Gi-kwang.
+It aired on SBS on Mondays and Tuesdays at 21:55 for 18 episodes beginning 3 August 2015.

 Mrs. Cop 2 (Korean: 미세스 캅 2) is a 2016 South Korean television series and season 2 of Mrs. Cop (2015) starring Kim Sung-ryung, Kim Min-jong, Kim Bum, Lim Seul-ong, and Son Dam-bi.
 The story revolves around a policewoman (Kim Sung-ryung) and her newly formed detective team (Lee Joon-hyuk, Kim Hee-chan, Lim Seul-ong, and Son Dam-bi) as they try to solve various criminal cases that are related to a CEO (Kim Bum).
 The series aired on SBS from March 5 to May 8, 2016 every Saturday and Sunday at 22:00.
 It received multiple nominations at the 2016 SBS Drama Awards.

 Plot

+Season 1

+Choi Young-Jin (Kim Hee-ae) is a female detective squad chief.
+She also raises her daughter Ha-Eun.
+At work, she deals with brutal crimes with her senior detective Park Jong-Ho (Kim Min-jong) and squad members Min Do-Young (Lee Da-hee), Han Jin-Woo (Son Ho-jun), Jo Jae-Deok (Heo Jung-do) and Lee Se-Won (Lee Gi-kwang).

+Season 2

-Following the events of Mrs. Cop, Park Jong-ho (Kim Min-jong) of Seoul Metropolitan Police Agency planned to fill in Crime Squad Team One since its leader Choi Young-jin (Kim Hee-ae) left and the rest of her team followed suit.
-The head of police recommended Ko Yoon-jung (Kim Sung-ryung) to be the new leader.
+Following the events of Mrs. Cop, Park Jong-ho of Seoul Metropolitan Police Agency planned to fill in Crime Squad Team One since its leader Choi Young-jin left and the rest of her team followed suit.
+The head of police recommended Ko Yoon-jung to be the new leader.
 She has just returned to South Korea from New York after 6 years wherein she trained with the F.B.I.
-She intended to reopen the Bundang female college student murder case that she solved in 2010 because she discovered that the imprisoned culprit Min Jong-bun (Kim Byung-chul) is actually innocent.
-As the new team captain, she formed the new Crime Squad Team One composed of Bae Dae-hoon (Lee Joon-hyuk), Kang Sang-chul (Kim Hee-chan), Oh Seung-il (Lim Seul-ong), and Shin Yeo-ok (Son Dam-bi).
+She intended to reopen the Bundang female college student murder case that she solved in 2010 because she discovered that the imprisoned culprit Min Jong-bun is actually innocent.
+As the new team captain, she formed the new Crime Squad Team One composed of Bae Dae-hoon, Kang Sang-chul, Oh Seung-il, and Shin Yeo-ok.